tsalb/sfdc-lightning-service-components/README.md

 },
 ```

-The above `c.handleUpdateMultiAddress` is a reference to a function found on `ContactAddressForm.cmp`. `MessageService.cmp` is able to grab reference appropriately and put wire it up to the `Update` main action found in the modal.
+The above `c.handleUpdateMultiAddress` is a reference to a function found on `ContactAddressForm.cmp`. `MessageService.cmp` is able to grab reference appropriately and wire it up to the `Update` main action found in the modal footer.

 **ContactAddressFormController.js**
 ```javascript